 When you actively participate in a children’s play, you can extend upon their current knowledge and help them understand new things.
 Sometimes children get upset during a play scenario, especially when things don’t happen their way but when they find you in a similar situation and see that you are calmly and patiently focusing on your part in the play, they will model your positive behaviour.

 When adults join in children’s activities as a playmate the responsive interactions that happen can develop a strong emotional bond between the adult and the child.
 According to a report, children who have strong attachments with their mothers are more likely to be conciliatory with friends and empathize with others when older.

 Reviewing a child’s play is crucial as it helps you gain information about their current interests, purpose and learning, thereby opening your eyes to their competencies.
 This, in turn, will guide you to provide resources or overhaul the environment to enhance the child’s play experiences further.

 By reviewing and studying your children’s play, you will also understand the patterns that emerge in their play, what they do in the play and about their social, linguistic and emotional disposition.
 You can review your child’s play by observing, talking and listening to them.
 When observing your child, always put yourself in your child’s shoes and understand how he or she is experiencing the play event.

 Young children, even babies and infants need opportunities to play without adults overtaking their play.
 Children are naturally highly motivated to play.
-At Aurora early childhood learning center, we offer our support to children’s play and our teachers gain the best possible insights to further enhance their learning and knowledge.
+At Aurora Early Childcare Education, we offer our support to children’s play and our teachers gain the best possible insights to further enhance their learning and knowledge.
 Though play is not the only way through which children learn, it is a significant part of their early development stage.
 The benefits of play in early childhood are manyfold including contribution to increased adaptability, social responsibility and ability to contribute well through employment in later life.
 We invite you to visit our childcare centers in Doncaster and Rowville and learn why Aurora Early Education Center is best for your child.